• How Are the Danner Novels Different?

 A: A book begins with a bit of action, something to catch the reader's attention.
 After that, each book has three basic parts: the briefing, the training, and the operation.

-The CIA briefers describe the upcoming operation: target, objectives, and personnel.
+The CIA briefer describes the upcoming operation: target, objectives, and personnel.
 Danner has had enough field experience to anticipate problems, but he keeps his concerns to himself.
 I do that by showing his thoughts in italics: Oh great, another foolproof plan.

-After the briefing, Danner receives some sort of training and tries out the latest gadgets.
+After the briefing, Danner receives some mission-related training and tries out the latest gadgets.
 Some of the gadgets are practical and useful; others are not.
 I get to have a little fun here, inventing gadgets like the ED6R, an escape device that looks like a rocket-powered pogo stick.
-Matt thinks the ED6R looks like something Wile E Coyote would try to use, so there's room for some humor.
-Humor is how Matt deals with stressful situations, and how I keep the reader entertained.
+Matt thinks the ED6R looks like something Wile E Coyote would try to use, so there's room for some humor (Matt keeps his thoughts to himself).

-With training over, Matt moves into the actual operation, where the elaborate plans and fancy gadgets encounter real world problems and he's forced to improvise.
-Once Matt is in the field, nothing is easy (or funny), because easy makes for a boring story.
+With training over, Matt moves to the area of operation.
+The AOA is where the elaborate plans and fancy gadgets encounter real world problems, and Matt may be forced to improvise.
+Once Matt is in the field, nothing is easy or funny, because easy makes for a boring story, and funny eases tension.

 Q: How do you decide what goes into a chapter?